diptadas/job-worker/Design.md

 - `Command string` Linux command to be executed
 - `Arguments []string` list of arguments for the command
 - `Status string` current status of the job
+- `OutputBuffer bytes.Buffer` links stderr and stdout of the job process, it will be hidden from API response
-- `Output string` output of the job process (combined stderr and stdout)
+- `Output string` output of the job process, converted from `OutputBuffer` when status is queried
-- `Error string` startup error, termination error, or exit error
+- `Error error` startup error, termination error, or exit error
 - `ExitCode integer` exit code of the job process

 ## Job status

-- `Created` Received a job creation request (short-lived since we immediately start the job instead of queueing)
 - `Running` Job process started
-- `Running_Force_Stop` Failed to kill the process after force stop requested
-- `Exited` Job finished successfully
-- `Exited_Error` Job finished with error
+- `Exited` Job finished successfully or exited with error
 - `Exited_Force_Stop` Job exited after force stop requested

 ## Job handling

 - Start the process using `exec.Cmd` in a separate go-routine
 - Utilize go-channels to communicate with the go-routine
-- The go-routine should exit when the job finishes or timeout reached or force stop requested
+- The go-routine should exit when the job finishes or force stop requested

 ## Library

-- `CreateJob(command, timeout)`
+- `CreateJob(command)`
     - Generate a unique ID
     - Initialize a job object using the ID
     - Save the reference to the job into memory for future access
     - Start the job in a separate go-routine
-    - Return the job object
+    - Return the job object when it successfully starts
+    - Return error if job fails to start
 - `StopJob(jobID)`
     - Fetch the job object from memory by job ID
     - Get the current status of the job and check if it is running or already stopped
     - Stop the job process if it is running using `Cmd.Process.Kill()`.
-However, there can be error while terminating the process and it can be still running.
-Use `Running_Force_Stop` status to indicate this scenario.
-    - Send confirmation on success or error on termination failure
+It returns error if termination fails and keep status `Running`.
+Otherwise send a confirmation on success and change status to `Exited_Force_Stop`.
 - `GetJobStatus(jobID)`
     - Fetch the job object from memory by job ID
+    - Convert current output of the job from buffer to string
     - Return the details of a job along with output and error

 ## API